310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora v2 %}
 Huh?
 Am I wrong?
-I thought they were like, super duper intelligent computers or something.
+I thought they were like, super duper intelligent computers or somethin’.

 Anyway, the details don’t matter!
 The point is, we’ll make it through with the three of us!
 {% endbubble %}